JackPotat0/jackpotat0.github.io/docs/game.md

 #### Trails of Cold Steel
 I really want to put the Trails games at the Man tier if possible, sadly this is really all the game deserves.
-As much as I like the vibes and themes, there are way better Trails games in terms of overall quality.
-This is not the greatest game, but certain parts of the game is just so charming.
+If anything this should be under Interesting Titles.
+As much as I like the vibes and themes, there are way better Trails games in terms of overall quality such as Zero.

 Story/Plot: The game is actually stronger at delivering the themes of self identity using a nobility society as a backdrop.
 Everyones arc are intentionally tied to this theme, with different levels of depth and POVs.
-But the Zemurian Etiquette is so annoying, seems like the writer do not know how to start a conversation without that.
+The class conflict themes are handled much stronger than Vesperia.
+The Zemurian Etiquette is so annoying, seems like the writer do not know how to start a conversation without that.
 The school episodes also has a strong thematic coherence, in some ways more successful than Zero.
-I can see why the ending is arranged in this way, and I like what they are aiming for but they need to be do it either leaner or more evocative.
+I can see why the ending sequences are arranged in this way, and I like what they are aiming for but they need to be do it either leaner or more evocative - it simply feels like a disc transition and there are many PS1 games with stronger disc transitions than this.

 Characters: One thing I only noticed after playing so many Falcom games is that they generally play their characters very straight, to the point of boring at times.
-They follow their tropes to a T and never do any kind of reverse e.g. typically in other animes Laura would have some kind of gap moe (that bonding event does not really count).
+They follow their tropes to a T and never do any kind of reverse e.g. typically in other animes Laura would have some kind of gap moe.
 But this really makes them commit and deliver the themes for each character fully when done well, instead of adding more labels for the waifu bait.
 The class dynamic is executed decently overall.
 This is very different from Sky and Crossbell where those do not realy go deep into character interplay, despite all having an "ensemble" cast.
-You just vibe more with some classmates than others, just like in real life.
+You just mix better with some classmates than others, just like in real life.
 The cast differs from the previous ones where they are not strictly tied to the protagonist.
-Other characters exists independently without Rean even if Rean is at the center.
-Unlike Estelle being the reason for adventure or Lloyd being the key 1/4 in SSS, Class VII will work without Rean (the story is designed so Rean brings the best out of everyone, but point is the bulk of the story will still largely work without Rean).
+Other characters exists independently without Rean even if he is at the center.
+Unlike Estelle being the reason for adventure or Lloyd being the key 1/4 in SSS, Class VII will work without Rean (the story is designed so he brings the best out of everyone, but point is the bulk of the story will still largely work without him; just imagine Gaius as the MC, he has the drip, is the fish-out-of-water, you get the idea).
 Not a big fan of adding Millium and Crow at 3/4 of the game.
 In the end I really like Class VII in general.

 <details>
   <summary>Rean</summary>